Vahagn-99/vue-amo-widget-template/README.md

 # The Vuejs 3 (vuex) template for create AmoCRM widgets
 # For dev server use vite (npm run dev)
-# For dev server use webpack (npm run build) it will generate widget.zip file automaticly
+# For generating widget use webpack (npm run build) it will generate widget.zip file automaticly
 # Afer that you can test it using private integrations

 This template should help get you started developing with Vue 3 in Vite.
 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).